asdfjjkl123/compression_portable/Readme.txt

 [2]Hardsub: hardcoded subtitle (mp4), subset: build-in subtitle (mkv), check ass fonts: for checking is font has missing character.
 [3]making torrent.

+The nosub.bat requires a graphics card regardless of CUDA version.
+If you don't have a graphics card, please right-click > Edit noCUDA version, ctrl+h to replace GPU with CPU
+The nosub.bat will stretch sources with width other than 1920 to 1920*1080(1080p).
+Users can also set a customize resolution.

 video and subtitle matching rules: video:a.mkv subtitle can be a.[sc/tc/chs/cht/jpsc/jptc].ass